-Check if it is the right weather and season to visit that garden and you can spend sometime in the gardens too.
-I skipped all the gardens as it was too humid and definitely not that time of the year when roses would be in bloom.
+Check if it is the right weather and season to visit that garden and you can spend some time in the gardens too.
+I skipped all the parks as it was too humid and not that time of the year when roses would be in bloom.

 Leave a little time before 3:00pm and reach the capitol complex by 3:00pm ready for your tour.